Beginning Steps To Growing Indoor Bonsai Trees

 Another technique used to shape trees is by wrapping the branches in a thick gauge wire.
 You can manipulate the way your tree grows by carefully wrapping the wires around the branches which you wish to shift the position of.
 This process can be done all year, though is most likely to be used for a freshly potted plant to help it stand straight in the early months.

 You’ll also want to take care not to leave the wires on for too long as they can scar the plants.
 Eventually, the bark may grow over the wire making it impossible to get off.
-The length of time is largely dictated by the plant type, but a year or two is generally safe for a lot of them.
+The length of time is largely dictated by the plant type, but a year or two is generally safe for most of them.

 Growing Bonsai Trees Indoors